yo3hjv/ESP32_Repeater_Controller/README.md

 If the signal returns during this period, the repeater continues normal operation.
 This prevents the repeater from deactivating during normal speech pauses.

+### Some considerations about timers at this stage
+While the "Hold Time" and the "Fragment Time" can have the practical effect of delaying the Courtesy Tone, he "Hold Time" is part of a signal detection algorythm with it's own logic that try to decide if the signal received is a valid signal from a legit transmitter and not just a spike in the noise or an abusive operator.
+The perceived effect of "Hold Time", if a lower value is chosen is, indeed, to shorten the Courtesy tone delay but this will affect the reliability of the detection.
+To make the delay from the last transmission to the Courtesy Tone, use "Fragment Time" only.

 ### Courtesy Tone Sequence
 If no signal returns during the entire Fragment Time, the repeater prepares to deactivate.
 The repeater will play the "Courtesy Tone" after a very brief "Courtesy Interval" to indicate the channel is clear for another transmission.